Baked Apples in Cider

 In a food processor fitted with a blade or medium size bowl using a pastry cutter, add the cold butter, brown sugar, flour, oatmeal, sea salt and cinnamon.

 Pulse all ingredients until crumbly.
 You should have about 2 1/2 cups, and any un-used crumb topping can be frozen for another use.

 Scoop a heaping tablespoon into each apple - which is easier to do with the apple in your hand and the spoon of topping in the other.
-I fit about 1/4 cup into each apple.
+About 1/4 cup of filling into each apple.